ROCm/half/README.txt

-Half-precision floating point library (Version 1.1.2)
+HALF-PRECISION FLOATING POINT LIBRARY (Version 1.1.2)
 -----------------------------------------------------

 This is a C++ header-only library to provide an IEEE 754 conformant 16-bit